jeff-roche/biome/README.md

 ```

 ## Future Plans
-- Allow CLI input to be a secret (for passwords)
 - Potentially switching to [cobra](https://github.com/spf13/cobra) for the cli
+- :white_check_mark: Allow CLI input to be a secret (for passwords)
 - :white_check_mark: Allow inhereting from other biomes in the same file
 - :white_check_mark: Allow setting an environment variable from stdin
 - :white_check_mark: Implement goreleaser for binary building